HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC Notes.md

 <br>

-## Supplemental WDAC Policy Considerations
+## Supplemental App Control Policy Considerations

 ### Verify Policy type

-We have to make sure the WDAC policy that we are going to use as a supplemental policy has `PolicyType="Supplemental Policy"` in the `SiPolicy` element of the XML file.
+We have to make sure the App Control policy that we are going to use as a supplemental policy has `PolicyType="Supplemental Policy"` in the `SiPolicy` element of the XML file.
 If it doesn't, then [we have to use this command](https://learn.microsoft.com/en-us/powershell/module/configci/set-cipolicyidinfo?view=windowsserver2022-ps#example-3-specify-the-base-policy-id-of-a-supplemental-policy) to change it from base policy to supplemental policy of our base policy.

 That will also change/create the `<BasePolicyID>GUID</BasePolicyID>` element in the supplemental policy XML file.
 The GUID will be the `PolicyID` of the base policy specified in the command.